ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 {% include icon.html type="info" %}
 In previous versions of this tutorial there was a scheme with resistors for auto-detection.
 Currently the recommended way is to just solder the two wires and load the dc-motor driver manually.
-It is recommended to load the dc-motor driver manually also if you have soldered the resistors.
+In fact you should load the dc-motor driver manually also if you have soldered the resistors.
 </div>

 {% include screenshot.html source="/images/xv11-tutorial/lidar_motor_scheme.png" %}